Witty-Gerbil/Witty_Gerbil_Burp_Extention_Suite/README.md

 1. **Prerequisites**:
    - Burp Suite (Professional or Community Edition)
-   - Jython 2.7
-   - Python 2.7 (for Jython compatibility)
-   - Backend API (included in this repository) running on `http://localhost:8000`
+   - pip install -r the requirements.txt located in this project's root folder.

 2. **Download and import Jython standalone JAR file**:
 - Go to the Jython Downloads Page.
-- Download the standalone Jython .jar file (e.g., jython-standalone-2.7.4.jar).
+- Download the standalone Jython .jar file (e.g., jython-standalone-x.x.x.jar).
 - Open Burp Suite.
 - Go to the Extensions tab in Burp Suite.
 - Under the Options tab, scroll down to the Python Environment section.
-- Click Select File, and choose the jython-standalone-2.7.4.jar file you just downloaded.
+- Click Select File, and choose the jython-standalone-2.7.4.jar (for example) file you just downloaded.
 - Click Apply to load the Jython environment into Burp Suite.

 3. **Load the Extensions**: